-1. Place the battery in its compartment.

-2. Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.
+- 1. Place the battery in its compartment. - 2.
+Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.
 NOTICE: When installing the battery, the main switch must be off, and the positive lead must be connected before the negative lead.
-[ECB01110]
+[ECB01111]

 - 1. Positive battery lead (red)

 - 2. Negative battery lead (black)

-- 3. Install the battery holding plate by installing the bolts, and then hook the band to secure the owner's tool kit.
+- 3. Hook the battery band.

 - 4. Install the seat.
 (See page 4-12.)